malevitzch/chat-app-nodejs/README.md

 # todo-features
 - modify the UI so that messages are displayed in a nicer way
 - implement login.html (frontend)
-- fix the damn site on mobile (frontend)
+- fix the site on mobile (frontend)
 - require an username to post, user signs their messages with a hash generated from the username
 - make a cool way to represent the hash